 - An antibacterial dental liner is placed before the restoration to reduce sensitivity

-Our dental clinics in Mexico have been dedicated to progressive materials for many years.
+Our dental offices in Mexico have been dedicated to progressive materials for many years.
 One cannot assume that cheaper dental care in Mexico means cheaper techniques.
 We are committed to high standards in your dental care.